Frequently Asked Questions

 - Providing schools with substitute teachers; and

-- Maintaining all students in the District’s student information system and performing all mandatory reporting to TEA.
+- Maintaining all students in the district’s student information system and performing all mandatory reporting to TEA.

 Each partner organization has its own unique background and expertise that is aligned to the needs of the school and the school’s charter, so the type of support provided will depend on the partner organization and the school.
 For example, a nonprofit partner may offer marketing and community engagement support to a school that is working to increase its student enrollment and improve parent outreach.
 A partner might assist a high school in securing adult mentors and job shadowing opportunities for its students.
-On an ongoing basis, all nonprofit partners and governing boards are expected to review and refine the core tenants of a school’s charter (mission, vision, academic model), in close collaboration with the school leadership team, to ensure that the charter is being implemented successfully.
-Student achievement and fulfilling the school’s charter must be a constant focus for each partner organization’s staff and governing board, while ultimately remaining accountable to the SAISD Board.
+On an ongoing basis, all nonprofit partners and governing boards are expected to review and refine the core tenets of a school’s charter (mission, vision, academic model), in close collaboration with the school leadership team, to ensure that the charter is being implemented successfully.
+Student achievement and fulfilling the school’s charter must be a constant focus for each partner organization’s staff and governing board, while ultimately remaining accountable to the San Antonio ISD board.

-Partnership schools that are approved by TEA will receive increased state funding, currently estimated at SAISD to be $800 per student on an annual basis, adjusted for average daily attendance (ADA).
+Partnership schools that are approved by TEA will receive increased state funding, currently estimated at San Antonio iSD to be $800 per student on an annual basis, adjusted for average daily attendance (ADA).
 For example, a school with 500 students and ADA of 96% may be eligible for $384,000 in additional funds annually (500 x 800 x .96 = $384,000).
 The majority of those funds will be directed to the campus.

-Schools will be empowered to spend these additional funds on identified campus needs that are aligned to its academic model, such as hiring staff to support the International Baccalaureate program or expanding student learning opportunities (projects, field trips, job shadowing, etc.).
+Schools will be empowered to spend these additional funds on identified campus needs that are aligned to their academic model, such as hiring staff to support the International Baccalaureate program or expanding student learning opportunities (projects, field trips, job shadowing, etc.).

 The district will retain a small amount of SB 1882 funds to pay for school support services, and an additional amount will be paid to the partner to build and sustain the nonprofit organization’s capacity to support the partnership schools.
 Nonprofit partners will complete a comprehensive and external financial audit every year to ensure these funds are spent in accordance with the partnership agreement and applicable laws.
 The amount of SB 1882 funding will always be subject to the district’s financial allotments from the state and federal government.